jina-ai/jina/docs/datatype/audio/similar-audio-search/index.md

 ### Merge the Matches

 Since we use audio chunks to retrieve the matches, we need to merge the retrieved matches into the matches for each query audio.
-We write `MyRanker` as below to collect the orginal 10-second audio clip for each retrieved 4-second short clips.
-Each long clip is retrieved for multiple times base on different parts of its short clips.
-We use the score of the most matched short clip as the score of the long audio.
-Afterwards, the retrieved long audios are sorted by their scores.
+We write `MyRanker` as below to collect the original 10-second audio event for each retrieved 4-second short clips.
+Since one audio event might be retrieved for multiple times base on different parts of its short clips, we use the score of the most matched short clip as the score of the audio event.
+Afterwards, the retrieved audio events are sorted by their scores.

 ```python
 class MyRanker(Executor):